tc39/proposal-weakrefs/specs/weakrefs.md

 issue.

-An example with file stream construction that arranges the underlying file to be closed.
+An example with file stream construction that arranges the underlying file to be closed (with an optional warning).
 The last line of the constructor is deliberately unrelated code that uses a function.
 ```js
 const openfiles = new Map();